 OSHA safety standards, especially for roof fall protection, can be a source of confusion for many industrial companies.
 Two OSHA standards can apply – 29 CFR 1910, which governs “general industry” safety standards and 29 CFR 1926, which governs construction sites specifically.
 The OSHA general industry standards exclude construction (as well as agriculture and marine industries, which also have their own standards), but both standards can sometimes apply to the same worksite at different times.
 Determining which one you should adhere to can be a challenge.

 Unfortunately, there is no such thing as a maintenance-free industrial rooftop.
 Summer may seem like a time when minimal maintenance is needed, but think again.
 Even the most durable roofs require periodic inspections and maintenance to foster their longevity and ensure their safety for employees and visitors.
-Let’s take a closer look at the key reasons to perform industrial rooftop maintenance in preparation for summer – and review the necessity for roof fall protection systems to protect your employees from falls and other injuries during rooftop inspections.
+Let’s take a closer look at the key reasons to perform industrial rooftop maintenance during the summer months – and review the necessity for roof fall protection systems to protect your employees from falls and other injuries during rooftop inspections.

 If you're a construction worker or safety manager, you know that rooftops are full of accidents waiting to happen.
 In fact, falls are the most common cause of workplace injury and death in the construction industry.
 Injuries from falls can have a devastating effect on an employee’s emotions, finances, and health, not to mention on their family.
 What's more, the costs associated with a fall can take quite a financial toll on a business.
 For all of these reasons, it is so important to understand the risks involved with construction work, enact proper rooftop safety procedures, and use appropriate roof fall protection.